emporous/community/docs/design.md

 ### Query scoping
 On the client side, scoping queries to namespaces and repositories will be supported.
 ## CLI/Client Libraries
-We have existing CLI and library code bases that manage single and linked artifacts.
+We have existing CLI and library code bases that manage artifact publishing and retrieval.
 The CLI/libraries will be extended to interface with the proposed API changes.
 ## Service Layer
 The service layer will act as a smart proxy in front of the OCI-compliant registry that will interact with clients.